kjugi/meeting-app-unit-tests-playground/README.md

     - message is showed after button click and hide on @hideMessage event

 ## Other topics which are not ready yet:
+5. Add factory to test cases as simplify of syntax and good practice
-5. Snapshot testing
+6. Snapshot testing
-6. Testing vuex store actions and mutations
+7. Testing vuex store actions and mutations

 ## Found a bug or repo needs update? - contribute